retgits/vscode-kalix-tools/README.md

     * `akkaserverless.dockerImageUser`: Image prefix for docker images ie 'docker.io/retgits'
     * `akkaserverless.configFile`: Location of the config file if you want to override it
     * `akkaserverless.context`: The context to use

+## Known issues

+* Using substitution parameters in `serverless.yml` does not work correctly

 ## Release notes